 FAQs

-What is the difference between RPA and AI-driven automation?
+What’s the difference between RPA and AI-driven automation?

 How will automation impact jobs in the future?

-What industries benefit the most from automation?
+Which industries benefit the most from automation?

-- Manufacturing: Automates production and quality control.
+- Manufacturing: Production and quality control.

-How can businesses prepare for the shift to hyperautomation?
+How can businesses get ready for hyperautomation?

 Businesses can:

-- Upskill employees to manage new technologies.
+- Upskill employees to manage new technology.

-What role does low-code/no-code play in automation?
+What’s the role of low-code/no-code in automation?